cicirello/generate-sitemap/README.md

   any URLs from the sitemap that match `Disallow:` rules for `User-agent: *`.
 * Sorts the sitemap entries in a consistent order, such that the URLs are first sorted by depth in the directory structure (i.e., pages at the website root appear first, etc), and then pages at the same depth are sorted alphabetically.
+* It assumes that for files with the name `index.html` that the preferred URL for the page ends with the enclosing directory, leaving out the `index.html`.
+For example, instead of `https://WEBSITE/PATH/index.html`, the sitemap will contain `https://WEBSITE/PATH/` in such a case.

 The generate-sitemap GitHub action is designed to be used in combination with other GitHub Actions.
 For example, it